-THE LAW OF THE NEW THOUGHT A Study of Fundamental Prin-ciples and Their Application
+THE LAW OF THE NEV

+THOUGHT A Study of Fundamental Principles and Their Application

 By William Walker Atkinson

 What Mr. Atkinson says about it:

-"I consider this book is the best thing I have "I consider this book is the best thing I have ever written.
-In it I have embodied the funda-mental principles of The New Thought, as I under-stand them, in a plain, understandable form.
+"I consider this book is the best thing I have ever written.
+In it I have embodied the funda-mental principles of The New Thought, as I understand them, in a plain, understandable form.
 I have endeavored to make this a practical book and I feel that I have succeeded.
-It is no easy matter to present the highest truths-the funda-mental principles-of The New Thought in words that may be nuderstead by the many." that may be understood by the many.

-"This book takes up the deep questions of Man-his relation to the Universe-his relation to the Supreme Power-his spiritual unfoldment and growth-his latent powers-his destiny-his possibilities.
-It tells of man's spiritual, mental and psychic powers and their development.
+It is no easy matter to present the highest truths-the funda-mental principles-of The New Thought in words that may be understood by the many."
+"This book takes up the deep questions of Man-his relation to the Universe-his relation to the Supreme Power-his spiritual unfoldment and growth-his latent powers-his destiny-his possibilities. of man's spiritual, mental and psychic powers and their development.
 It tells of the Something Within.
 It tells of the growth of consciousnessfrom mere sensation to Cosmic Knowing.
 It tells of the broader and greater concept of the Universal Presence-God.
 It tells of the manifestation of the Supreme Wisdom, Power and Presence.
 It tells of the Oneness of All-that key to the vexed questions of Life, Philosophy and Religion.
 "I have not soared above the clouds in writing this book, but have kept my feet squarely on the ground.
 I have endeavored to deliver my message clearly and plainly.
 I do not hesitate to recommend this, my own book, to my friends who are interested in this great subject.
 This may seem to indicate that I am lacking in modesty, but I would use just the same words if the book had been written by another."
 The titles of the chapters are as follows: